 The mission of the Child Development program at Meredith College is to offer an interdisciplinary program of study that prepares students to pursue careers in early childhood settings and agencies serving young children and their families, and to pursue graduate and professional studies.
 The philosophy underlying this program is that children develop within an ecological framework that includes the complex interrelationships among the child, the family, their diverse culture, and the society at large.
 The program develops in students the knowledge and skills to promote the application of a developmental perspective to their work with children and families, to establish partnerships between families and child development professionals that reflect family-centered practices, and to provide educational and community programming that is inclusive of all children.
+Teacher licensure is available in B-K and K-6.
+See licensure requirements listed in the Department of Education.

-Child Development Program Goals
+Student Learning Outcomes of the Child Development Program

-Upon completion of the program the students will
+Upon completion of the program the students will:

-- Demonstrate mastery of professional standards and guidelines as set forth by the National Association for the Education of Young Children, the Division for Early Childhood of the Council for Exceptional Children, and the North Carolina Department of Public Instruction;; - Design, adapt, and evaluate integrated curriculum, inclusive environments, teaching practices, and children's learning utilizing developmentally appropriate guidelines and evidence-based practice; - Articulate and demonstrate mastery of family-centered practices and strategies for working with the families of young children; - Use observation, documentation and assessment to support young children and families; - Evaluate, interpret, and translate professional literature and theory into best practices for children and their families; - Advocate for children and their families based on the basics of best practices and policy; and - Participate in professional organizations serving children and families.
+- · demonstrate mastery of professional standards and guidelines as set forth by the National Association for the Education of Young Children, the Division for Early Childhood of the Council for Exceptional Children, and the North Carolina Department of Public Instruction; - design, adapt, and evaluate integrated curriculum, inclusive environments, teaching practices, and children's learning utilizing developmentally appropriate guidelines and evidence-based practice; - articulate and demonstrate mastery of family-centered practices and strategies for working with the families of young children; - use observation, documentation and assessment to support young children and families: - evaluate, interpret, and translate professional literature and theory into best practices for children and their families: - advocate for children and their families based on the basics of best practices and policy; and - participate in professional organizations serving children and families.